Interview by Nicholas Burman

 One of the featured works that caught our attention was Leave the Edges.
 This 39-minute single-channel artist moving image piece presented in LFF Experimenta is billed as an exploration of African diasporic consciousness and cultural expression, and as creating a dialogue between post-colonial African spirituality and artistic practices from West Africa to the Caribbean and Europe.
 In previous interviews, Akoto has talked about how the philosophy of Martiniquan scholar Édouard Glissant played a role in creating an intellectual and theoretical basis for this atmospheric piece.

 As well as Leave the Edges, 2020’s LFF Expanded programme also features Virtual (Black) Reality, a project concocted by Akoto in 2018.
-Depicting Afropean experiences, this series of 180° films follow four individuals (Bella, Babs, Kwesi and ShaNon), who while very different are unified by their origins and cultural backgrounds.
+Depicting Afropean experiences, this series of 180° films follows four individuals (Bella, Babs, Kwesi and ShaNon), who, while very different, are unified by their origins and cultural backgrounds.

-Akoto’s interest in transnational experiences and post- and neocolonial identities stems from his own experiences as a Ghanaian British man, and also from his time spent in Madrid and Kampala.
-His previous feature-length work, Football Fables (2010), followed young Ghanaian footballer Francis Boadi as he headed to the UK for a series of trials with Premier League football teams.
+Akoto’s interest in transnational experiences and post- and neocolonial identities stems from his experiences as a Ghanaian British man and his time spent in Madrid and Kampala.
+His previous feature-length work, Football Fables (2010), followed young Ghanaian footballer Francis Boadi as he headed to the UK for several trials with Premier League football teams.

 What drew you to virtual reality?
 What couldn’t you do in the traditional film format that you wanted to explore with these projects?